-Hema Kadia – We know industry perspective, what is Key-Value Store.
-But let’s understand from a Lean NFV perspective, how we are leveraging Key-Value Store, in the context of NFV deployment.
+Hema Kadia – We know the industry perspective, what is Key-Value Store.
+But let’s understand from a Lean NFV perspective how we are leveraging Key-Value Store in the context of NFV deployment.

-Hema Kadia – VNF vendor will need to predominately configure, their product in the Key-Value Store, whether it’s for integration northbound with NFVO or OSS/BSS applications or south bound with the existing NMS, EMS, VIM, or whatever ecosystem components.
-As long as they are able to configure it, whether it is for service chaining, or for discovering or any specific place where they need to integrate in the ecosystem.
-As long as they configure, that’s the key differentiator if I see from ETSI NFV, to what Lean NFV is bringing to the table.
+Hema Kadia – VNF vendor will need to configure, predominately, their product in the Key-Value Store, whether it’s for integration northbound with NFVO or OSS/BSS applications or southbound with the existing NMS, EMS, VIM, or whatever ecosystem components.
+As long as they are able to configure it, whether it is for service chaining, or for discovering, or any specific place where they need to integrate in the ecosystem.
+As long as they configure, that’s the key differentiator I see from ETSI NFV to what Lean NFV is bringing to the table.

 Dan Pitt – That’s absolutely the goal.
 I mean, the devil will be in the details.
 And yes, we’re hammering stuff out.
 And we’ll talk at the end about where that work is going on.
 But what we’re trying to hammer out is a standard method of communicating these control-plane flows.
 And that should make it easy to write once and run anywhere.

 Hema Kadia – let’s discuss how VNF is onboarded based on the ETSI MANO concept vs. how it is going to be in Lean NFV.